-- The Board has responsibility for overseeing risk management. - An open and receptive approach to solving risk problems and addressing risk implications is adopted by the Board. - The Chief Executive and senior managers support, advise on and implement policies approved by the Board. - The Board will be clear about its appetite for risk, maintaining a formal statement - We make conservative and prudent recognition and disclosure of financial and non-financial implications of risks. - Managers are responsible for encouraging good risk management practice within their functional areas. - Key risk indicators will be identified and closely monitored on a regular basis with changes in assessed risk regularly reported to the Executive Group, Audit Committee or Board as appropriate.
+- The Board has responsibility for overseeing risk management and delegates certain aspects to the Audit Committee.
+In carrying out this responsibility, the Board is clear about its appetite for risk and adopts an open and receptive approach to solving risk problems and addressing risk implications. - The Chief Executive and senior managers support, advise on and implement policies approved by the Board, providing conservative and prudent recognition and disclosure of financial and non-financial implications of risks. - Managers are responsible for encouraging good risk management practice within their functional areas.

+• Key risk indicators will be identified and closely monitored on a regular basis with changes in assessed risk regularly reported to the Executive Group, Audit Committee or Board as appropriate.

-3.0 Risk Levels
+3.0 Risk Identification